Glossary of Terms

 Abrasive cut off saw

 An abrasive cutoff saw is also known as a metal chop saw.
 An abrasive cutoff saw is a power tool that is typically used to cut hard materials, such as metals.
 The abrasive cut off saw is also great for stainless steel cutting.
 The cutting action is performed by an abrasive disc, similar to a thin grinding wheel.
-The cutoff saw has a built-in vise or other clamping arrangement, and has the cutting wheel and motor mounted on a pivoting arm attached to a fixed base plate.
+The cutoff saw has a built-in vise or other clamping arrangement, and has the cut off wheel and motor mounted on a pivoting arm attached to a fixed base plate.
 Because the cutting action is done by an abrasive product - typically aluminum oxide, which is significantly harder than most steel - materials in excess of 60 Rockwell "C" scale can be cut abrasively.
 See also Chop saw and Cut off saw.

 A power tool that uses a blade consisting of a continuous band of metal with teeth along one edge to cut various workpieces.
 The band usually rides on two wheels rotating in the same plane, although some small bandsaws have three wheels.
 Bandsawing produces uniform cutting action as a result of an evenly distributed tooth load.
-Bandsaws are used for woodworking, metalworking or for cutting a variety of other materials and are particularly useful for cutting irregular or curved shapes but can also be used to produce straight cuts.
+Bandsaws are used for woodworking, metalworking or for cutting a variety of other materials, and are particularly useful for cutting irregular or curved shapes.
+A bandsaw can also be used to produce straight cuts.
 The minimum radius of a curve that can be cut on a particular saw is determined by the width of the band and its lateral flexibility.

 A chop saw is also known as a metal chop saw, or a cutoff saw.
 A chop saw is a power tool that is typically used to cut hard materials, such as metals.
-The cutting action is performed by abrasive cutting wheels, similar to a thin grinding wheel.
-This metal saw generally has a built-in vise or other clamping arrangement, and has the cutting wheel and motor mounted on a pivoting arm attached to a fixed base plate.
+The metal cutting action is performed by an abrasive cut off wheel, similar to a thin grinding wheel.
+This metal saw has a built-in vise or other clamping arrangement, and has the cut off wheel and motor mounted on a pivoting arm attached to a fixed base plate.
 A chop saw is also known as an Abrasive cut off saw and Cut off saw.